zhenzhai/edX_CourseContentReader/README.md

 ### 2. Using makeDoc.py
 * Export your course from edX
 * Unzip the exported .tar.gz file
-* cd into the uncompressed folder
+* cd into the unzipped folder
 * run makeDoc.py

 		makeDoc.py

 * The script will generate a README.md to describe your course content.